gnickm/lmc-api-util/README.md

 - `message` (optional) - message returned with the response

 ---
+### makeUnauthorized(res, message)

+Creates a response JSON message with `result` of FAIL and a supplied message.
+HTTP status is set to 401 Unauthorized.
+This is most useful for dealing with authentication issues.

+- `res` (required) - express response object
+- `message` (optional) - message returned with the response

+---
 ### makeForbidden(res, itemDesc)

-Creates a response JSON message with `result` of FAIL and creates a message that `itemDesc` cannot be accessed.
+Creates a response JSON message with `result` of FAIL and creates a message that `itemDesc` cannot be accessed by the current user.
 HTTP status is set to 403 Forbidden.
+This is most useful for relaying to a user that they attempted to access something that they do not have permissions to access.

 - `res` (required) - express response object
 - `itemDesc` (optional) - description of what was attempted to be accessed